Nicholas Pettas: Early life and karate career

 Pettas was born in Mykonos, Greece.
 Following the death of his father, he moved to Denmark with his mother.

 After being beaten up in a street fight when he was fourteen, he decided to join a karate school to learn to defend himself.
 Not knowing which styles there were, he was introduced to Kyokushin by Michael Mattheson, a friend of his brother Tony.
 He found himself a new following and needed no more schooling, and so at the age of eighteen decided to leave high school in order to save up money to go to Japan and study with Masutatsu Oyama, the founder of Kyokushin.
 After getting permission to join the uchi-deshi program, a live-in training of 1000 days, he moved to Japan from Denmark at the age of eighteen.
 At the age of twenty-one, he completed the vigorous training course to become the second non-Japanese ever to finalize the program (the first being Judd Reid).
 He was last Uchi-Deshi of Master Oyama, who died soon after Pettas' graduation.

-After his graduation of the programme, he competed in several tournaments and achieved many significant titles and honours such as Heavy Weight European Champion 1995, and placing 5th and 3rd place in the World Championships, respectively in 1995 and 1997.
+After his graduation of the programme, he competed in several tournaments and achieved many significant titles and honours such as Heavy Weight European Champion 1995, and placing 3rd and 5th place in the World Championships, respectively in 1995 and 1997.